MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Parameters.md

 This setting indicates whether the parameter is mandatory, that is, whether all commands that use this cmdlet must include this parameter.
-When the value is **"True"** and the parameter is missing from the command, Windows PowerShell prompts you for a value for the parameter.
+When the value is **"True"** and the parameter is missing from the command, PowerShell prompts you for a value for the parameter.

 #### Parameter Position

-This setting indicates whether you can supply a parameter's value without preceding it with the parameter name.
-If set to **"0"** or **"named"**, a parameter name is required.
-This type of parameter is referred to as a named parameter.
+If the `Position` setting is set to a positive integer, the parameter name is not required.
+This type of parameter is referred to as a positional parameter, and the number indicates the position in which the parameter must appear in relation to other positional parameters.
 A named parameter can be listed in any position after the cmdlet name.

-If the `Parameter position` setting is set to an integer other than **"0"**, the parameter name is not required.
-This type of parameter is referred to as a positional parameter, and the number indicates the position in which the parameter must appear in relation to other positional parameters.
 If you include the parameter name for a positional parameter, the parameter can be listed in any position after the cmdlet name.

 For example, the `Get-ChildItem` cmdlet has Path and Exclude parameters.
 The `Parameter position` setting for `Path` is **"1"**, which means that it is a